 The Freeport-McMoRan Board of Directors (Board) as a whole is responsible for risk oversight, with reviews being conducted by the relevant Board committees that regularly report to the full Board.
 In its risk oversight role, the Board reviews, evaluates and discusses with members of management whether the risk management processes designed and implemented are adequate in identifying, assessing, managing and mitigating material risks facing the company.

-The board believes that full and open communication between senior management and the board is essential to effective risk oversight.
-Our non-executive chairman regularly meets with and discusses with our chief executive officer a variety of matters including business strategies, opportunities, key challenges and risks facing the company, as well as management’s risk mitigation strategies.
-Senior management attends all regularly scheduled board meetings where they conduct presentations on various strategic matters involving our operations and are available to address any questions or concerns raised by the board on risk management-related or any other matters.
-The board oversees the strategic direction of the company, and in doing so, considers the potential rewards and risks of our business opportunities and challenges, and monitors the development and management of risks that impact our strategic goals.
+Our Non-Executive Chairman regularly meets with our Chief Executive Officer and discusses a variety of matters including business strategies, opportunities, key challenges and risks facing the company as well as management’s risk mitigation strategies.
+Senior management attends regularly scheduled Board meetings where they present on various strategic matters involving our operations and are available to address any questions or concerns raised by the Board.
+The Board oversees the strategic direction of the company and, in doing so, considers the potential rewards and risks of our business opportunities and challenges and monitors the development and management of risks that impact our strategic goals.